swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 # {% $markdoc.frontmatter.title %}

 ## Summary

-Let's imagine you recently arrived in a new ML team.
-They have a very nice ML experiment that you have to take on.
-This experiment is quite simple:
+You've just joined a new ML team with a promising ML experiment in hand.
+The experiment is straightforward using 10,000 StackOverflow posts:

-- It uses 10K posts from StackOverflow
-    - The posts that are related to the R programming language are marked with `1`, the others with `0`
+- Mark the R-related posts posts as `1` and the others as `0`.
-- It splits all of them into training/testing datasets
+- Split the posts into training/testing datasets.
-- It makes bags of words matrixes from the title and the description of all posts
+- Create bag-of-words matrices from the post titles and descriptions.
-- It trains the model to classify the R posts vs. the non-R posts from the training dataset
+- Train a model to classify R vs. non-R posts using the training dataset.
-- It evaluates the performance of the model using the testing dataset with the following metrics:
+- Evaluate the model's performance using the following metrics: precision-recall, Receiver operating characteristic (ROC), and key words.
-    - Measure the Precision-Recall of the R posts vs. the non-R posts
-    - Measure the Receiver operating characteristic of the R posts vs. the non-R posts
-    - Measure the most important words characterising the R posts vs. the non-R posts

-Your job is to set up MLOps tools to improve the team efficiency, help the documentation of the workflow, track changes made to a model and easily serve the model to the rest of the world.
+Your goal is to streamline the team's workflow by setting up MLOps tools, documenting the process, tracking changes, and making the model accessible to others.

 In this chapter, you will:

-1. Set up the working directory
+1. Set up the project directory
-2. Download the codebase
+2. Acquire the codebase
-3. Download the dataset
+3. Obtain the dataset
-4. Set up a Python environment to run the experiment
+4. Create a Python environment to run the experiment
-5. Run the experiment locally for the first time
+5. Launch the experiment locally for the first time.

-Let's start!
+Let's get started!

 ## Steps